PacificBiosciences/pb-assembly/README.md

 + 50-80X `sequencing coverage` per haplotype for polishing

 Coverage requirements scale linearly by the number of unique haplotypes.
 For example, a highly heterozygous diploid may require double the coverage recommend above, while a homozygous tetraploid may also require double coverage (in a case where haplotypes are identical, but homeologs are not).
-Users may increase their sequencing coverage by running longer movies _without using any additional library material_!

 #### Can I start from corrected reads?